alibeklfc/DSC_3335/README.md

 * 1 day late: 10 points deduction
 * 2 days late: 20 points deduction
 * 3 or more days late: 0 points awarded

-No makeup exams and quizzes will be given.

 ## Course Outline: